 However, a relative who does not live with the taxpayer under one roof may still qualify as a member if the reason for absence is illness, attending college, fulfilling military service, business travel, vacation, or detention in a juvenile facility.

-Several relationships qualify a person as a member of a household, including:
+Several relationships qualify a person as a member of a household, including the following:

-- Brother or sister or the taxpayer.
+- Brother or sister of the taxpayer.
 This includes stepbrothers, stepsisters, half-brothers, and half-sisters.